jsfuentes/Code-Cheatsheet/JS/Chrome Plugins/README.md

 Then change manifest.json to have the build scripts

 Make sure all the files you want are imported in the one file you build

+## Keep constant Chrome-ID

+Use the key value in the manifest.json

+1. Find the key value by first packing the extension to get a constant(pem stable) id
+2. Look for the key value in  `~/Library/Application Support/Google/ChromeDefault/Extensions/<extensionId>/<versionString>/manifest.json`
+3. Add that key value to your manifest.json